Mayor of Shanghai

 The mayor of Shanghai, officially the Mayor of the Shanghai Municipal People's Government, is the head of Shanghai Municipality and leader of the Shanghai Municipal People's Government.

 The mayor is elected by the Shanghai Municipal People's Congress, and responsible to it and its Standing Committee.
 The mayor is a provincial level official and is responsible for the overall decision-making of the municipal government.
 The mayor is assisted by an executive vice mayor as well as several vice mayors.
 The mayor generally serves as the deputy secretary of the Shanghai Municipal Committee of the Chinese Communist Party and as a member of the CCP Central Committee.
 The mayor the second-highest-ranking official in the city after the secretary of the CCP Shanghai Committee.
-The current mayor is Gong Zheng, who took office on 23 March 2020.
+The current acting mayor is Zhu Zhongming, who took office on 4 September 2026.